-Supporting Children
+Supporting and Protecting Children

-- We recognise that a child who is abused or witnesses violence may feel helpless and humiliated, may blame themselves and find it difficult to develop and maintain a sense of self-worth. - We recognise that the school may provide the only stability in the lives of children who have been abused or who are at risk of harm. - We accept that research shows that the behaviour of a child in these circumstances may range from that which is perceived to be normal to aggressive or withdrawn, as well as exhibiting signs of mental health problems. - We understand the impact on a child's mental health, behaviour and education when experiencing difficulties, abuse and/or neglect.
+• We recognise that a child who is abused or witnesses' violence may feel helpless and humiliated and could experience barriers to making a disclosure.
+We understand that the behaviour of a child in these circumstances may range from that which is perceived to be normal to aggressive or withdrawn as well as exhibiting signs of mental health problems.
+We understand the impact on a child's mental health, behaviour and education from familial and/or contextual abuse.
+School may not only provide stability in the lives of children who have been abused or who are at risk of harm, but it plays a significant part in the prevention of harm to our children.